 A Family’s Enduring Friendship with a Stranger.

 The neighbor said that he was a phenomenal “Santa”.
 He would call a few days before Christmas, and ask about things for a “Naughty & Nice” list.
-Things that the kids thought no one knew about.
-He also asked that one gift for each person would be put into a large, plastic, garbage bag, which would be placed outside, behind the shrubs, near the front door.
-He would put that bag inside his white cloth Santa sack of gifts.
+Things that the kids thought no one knew.
+He also asked that one gift for each person would be put into a large, plastic, lawn bag, which would be placed outside, behind the shrubs, near the front door.
+Santa would put the plastic bag inside his white cloth Santa sack of gifts.
 Her kids loved him.

-When my friend called “Santa” back, he was given the same set of instructions that his neighbor gave him.
-My friend asked what he charged for doing this.
-“Santa” replied, “Nothing”.
-He explained that his wife died, and his children were grown and gone.
-He just wanted to make one family happy at Christmas.
-My friend asked, “But what about celebrating Christmas with your other relatives and friends?”
-“Santa” said that he was Jewish.
+My friend called “Santa” back and was given the same set of instructions.
+Santa charged “Nothing” for visiting the entire night.
+Santa explained that his wife died, and his children were grown and gone.
+He just wanted to make one family happy at Christmas. when my friend asked, “But what about celebrating Christmas with your other relatives and friends?”
+Santa said that he was Jewish.
+My friend thanked him profusely.

-My friend said, “Please come, and thanked him profusely.
-When the door-bell rang on Christmas Eve and my friend opened the front door, with his wife & kids next to him, there stood in the doorway a magnificent, jolly, “Santa” bellowing, “Ho.
+When the door-bell rang on Christmas Eve, there stood in the doorway a magnificent, jolly, Santa bellowing, “Ho.
 Ho.
 Ho.
-Merry Christmas”, as he walked into their home with a large, white sack on his back.
+Merry Christmas”.
+He walked into their home with a large, white sack on his back.
 (He made the Santa in the “Miracle on 34th Street” look like an imposter.)
-Time stood still for a moment.
-Then, everyone excitedly welcomed “Santa’ into their Living Room, where my friend gestured for “Santa” to sit in in the large, comfortable wing-chair, by the grandfather clock.
+Time stood still.
+Then, everyone excitedly welcomed “Santa’ into their Living Room.
+My friend gestured for Santa to sit in in the large, comfortable wing-chair, by the grandfather clock.
 The excitement in the room was palpable.

 Dad was first to sit on “Santa’s” lap.
 The kids squealed in delight when “Santa” told dad about a “Naughty” thing he did last year.
-And when “Santa said that dad was nice most of the time, his wife laughed a bit too loud, but “Santa” gave dad a gift that he said he always wanted.
+When “Santa said that dad was nice most of the time, his wife laughed a bit too loud.
+“Santa” gave dad a gift that he always wanted.
 And so it went throughout the evening – laughs & smiles – gifts & gratitude – hugs & kisses.
 It was a Christmas Eve like no other.
 When the sack was empty, “Santa” stood, and said, “Ho.
 Ho.
 Ho.
 Merry Christmas” as he walked to the door.
 (My friend handed “Santa” an envelope with a “Gift” for whomever “Santa” chose.)
 Their eyes met.
 Nothing was said.
 But both men parted with lighter hearts.

-And so it went, year after year.
-As the family grew with 2 more children, “Santa” was always spot-ion with his “Naught & Nice” list, much to the delight of everyone, but the person on “Santa’s” lap.
-Until the phone rang a month before Christmas, and “Santa” told my friend that his company transferred him to a city 1,000 miles away.
+And so it went, year after year, the children grew.
+“Santa” was always spot-ion with his “Naught & Nice” list, much to the delight of everyone (But the person on “Santa’s” lap).
+Until the phone rang a month before Christmas, and Santa said that his company transferred him to a city 1,000 miles away.
 “Santa” couldn’t come to his home that Christmas Eve, or ever again.
 The silence seemed like an eternity before my friend said, “Good luck.
 You brought more joy to our home than you can imagine.
 You are a kind & loving man.
 I hope my children become like you.
 God Bless.”
 There were several sobs, before the phone “clicked”.

 The mood at the family dinner table that night was like a friend had died.
 Yet, “Santa” was a stranger.
 No one ever saw his “real” face.
-No one knew his name.
-Yet, every Christmas Eve, “Santa” brought a “Gift” to the family that couldn’t fit into his large, white, cloth sack.
-Every Christmas Eve since then, was fine, but missing something.
+No one even knew his name.
+Yet, every Christmas Eve, Santa brought a “Gift” to the family that couldn’t fit into his large, white, cloth sack.
+Every Christmas Eve since then, was missing something.

 My friend’s wife couldn’t contain herself.
 She was like a giddy school girl.
 Her mother shared her glee.
-They both got on the phone Her mother inviting her sons.
-His wife inviting neighbors from previous Christmas Eves.
+They both got on the phone inviting relatives & friends..
 The list of “Naughty & Nice” would boggle Einstein’s mind.
-When the door bell rang on Christmas Eve, the house full of family & friends rushed to the front door, like “Storming the Bastille”.
+When the door bell rang on Christmas Eve, everyone rushed to the front door, like “Storming the Bastille”.

 My friend composed himself, and quieted the mob.
-But, when the front door opened, all hell broke loose, and you could barely hear “Santa” say, “Ho.
+But, when the front door opened, all hell broke loose.
+You could barely hear “Santa” say, “Ho.
 Ho.
 Ho.
 Merry Christmas.”
 My friend’s Mother-in-Law was the first to sit on “Santa’s” lap.
 There was nothing “Naughty” for “Santa” to tell her.

 The room erupted with a joyous “Merry Christmas” that rivaled the heavens & shepherds singing at the 1st Christmas, in Bethlehem.
-The Rockefeller Center “Tree Lighting Ceremony” sucks by comparison.
+The Rockefeller Center “Tree Lighting Ceremony” pales by comparison.

 Perhaps, St. Peter was wearing a “Santa” outfit when he welcomed her into heaven.